matthewwall/weewx-owfs/readme.txt

 into this fork as owfs.py

-Its main difference with mwalls original owfs.py is that it includes a new function that provides windDir values for an original dallas weather station that used DS2406 and DS2401 sensors.
+Its main difference with mwalls original owfs.py is that it includes a new function that provides windDir values for the original dallas weather station that used DS2406 and DS2401 sensors.

 There is also a separate function called rain_withpath and that is